 Our products are brought to life by the craftspeople who make them.
 The Maiami family is a tight knit of personal relationships between a broad variety of characters.
 Each handmade piece is manufactured by one person, from the first loop to the finished product – the opposite of mass production.
 We take a collaborative approach and operate on even ground with everybody we work with.

-With our business, we help invigorate and strengthen both our local community in Berlin and rural ones around Europe.
-This could be a woman in Berlin who wants to be a productive part of a community beyond retirement or a knitter in a manufactory in South Tuscany who earns an income from their traditional craft.
+With our business, we help invigorate and strengthen mostly rural communities around Europe.
+This could be a woman somewhere in Germany who wants to be a productive part of a community beyond retirement or a knitter in a manufactory in South Tuscany who earns an income from their traditional craft.

 We know all of our suppliers personally and we work together with people who provide fair working conditions and share our ethical and social values.